dehesselle/virtctl/README.md

-# vmmctl
+# virtctl
 ## About
-[vmmctl](https://github.com/dehesselle/vmmctl) is a helper script for starting/stopping libvirt-based virtual machines and the infrastructure around it to integrate it with systemd.
+[virtctl](https://github.com/dehesselle/virtctl) is a helper script for starting/stopping libvirt-based virtual machines and the infrastructure around it to integrate it with systemd.
 If you're looking for a small and simple framework to start and stop your VMs with systemd, you might want to take a look.

 ## Getting started
 ### Requirements